Anthony Ashley Cooper, 1st Earl of Shaftesbury: Statesman under the Commonwealth of England and the Protectorate, 1652–1660

-When the Instrument of Government gave England a new constitution 4 days later, Cooper was again named to the Council of State.
-During the elections for the First Protectorate Parliament in summer 1654, Cooper headed a slate of ten candidates who stood in Wiltshire against 10 republican MPs headed by Edmund Ludlow.
+When the Instrument of Government gave England a written constitution for the first time four days later, Ashley-Cooper was again named to the Council of State.
+During the elections for the First Protectorate Parliament in summer 1654, Ashley-Cooper headed a slate of ten candidates who stood in Wiltshire against 10 republican MPs headed by Edmund Ludlow.
 On the day of the election, so many voters turned up that the poll had to be switched from Wilton to Stonehenge.
-Cooper's slate of candidates prevailed, although Ludlow alleged his party was in the majority.
-At the same election, Cooper was also elected MP for Tewkesbury and Poole but chose to sit for Wiltshire.
-Although Cooper was generally supportive of Cromwell during the First Protectorate Parliament (he voted in favour of making Cromwell king in December 1654), he grew worried that Cromwell was growing inclined to rule through the Army rather than through Parliament.
-This led Cooper to break with Cromwell: in early January 1655, he stopped attending Council and introduced a resolution in parliament making it illegal to collect or pay revenue not authorised by parliament.
+Ashley-Cooper's slate of candidates prevailed, although Ludlow alleged his party was in the majority.
+At the same election, Ashley-Cooper was also elected MP for Tewkesbury and Poole but chose to sit for Wiltshire.
+Although Ashley-Cooper was generally supportive of Cromwell during the First Protectorate Parliament (he voted in favour of making Cromwell king in December 1654), he grew worried that Cromwell was increasingly inclined to rule through the Army rather than through Parliament.
+This led Ashley-Cooper to break with Cromwell: in early January 1655, he stopped attending Council and introduced a resolution in parliament making it illegal to collect or pay revenue not authorised by parliament.
 Cromwell dissolved this parliament on 22 January 1655.

-The exiled Charles II, hearing of Cooper's break with Cromwell, wrote to Cooper saying that he would pardon Cooper for fighting against the Crown if he would now help to bring about a restoration of the monarchy.
-Cooper did not respond, nor did he participate in the Penruddock uprising in March 1655.
+The exiled Charles II, hearing of Ashley-Cooper's break with Cromwell, wrote to Ashley-Cooper saying that he would pardon Ashley-Cooper for fighting against the Crown if he would now help to bring about a restoration of the monarchy.
+Ashley-Cooper did not respond, nor did he participate in the Penruddock uprising in March 1655.

-On 30 August 1655, Cooper married his third wife, Margaret Spencer (1627–1693), daughter of William Spencer, 2nd Baron Spencer of Wormleighton, and sister of Henry Spencer, 1st Earl of Sunderland.
+On 30 August 1655, Ashley-Cooper married his third wife, Margaret Spencer (1627–1693), daughter of William Spencer, 2nd Baron Spencer of Wormleighton, and sister of Henry Spencer, 1st Earl of Sunderland.

-Cooper was again elected as a member for Wiltshire in the Second Protectorate Parliament, although when the parliament met on 17 September 1656, Cooper was one of 100 members whom the Council of State excluded from the parliament.
-Cooper was one of 65 excluded members to sign a petition protesting their exclusion that was delivered by Sir George Booth.
-Cooper eventually took his seat in the parliament on 20 January 1658, after Cromwell accepted an amended version of the Humble Petition and Advice that stipulated that the excluded members could return to parliament.
-Upon his return to the house, Cooper spoke out against Cromwell's Other House.
+Cooper was again elected as a member for Wiltshire in the Second Protectorate Parliament, although when the parliament met on 17 September 1656, Ashley-Cooper was one of 100 members whom the Council of State excluded from the parliament.
+Ashley-Cooper was one of 65 excluded members to sign a petition protesting their exclusion that was delivered by Sir George Booth.
+Ashley-Cooper eventually took his seat in the parliament on 20 January 1658, after Cromwell accepted an amended version of the Humble Petition and Advice that stipulated that the excluded members could return to parliament.
+Upon his return to the house, Ashley-Cooper spoke out against Cromwell's Other House.